A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Federated Multi-Task Learning: A New View

-In \eqref{mainP:FMTL}, $\eta\geq 0$ is a regularization hyperparameter that controls the impact of the models of neighboring clients on each local model.
+{Note that in our work, we do not extract the similarity of the existing relationships between the clients by any visualization methods in order to develop our proposed method.
+Instead, we present the existing relationships among the models of the clients by a Laplacian regularization matrix $\LL$ and put it into the Laplacian regularization term in the objective function of the federated multitask-learning problem \eqref{mainP:FMTL}.
+Theoretically, in \eqref{mainP:FMTL}, $\eta\geq 0$ is a regularization hyperparameter that controls the impact of the models of neighboring clients on each local model.
 If $\eta=0$, \eqref{mainP:FMTL} turns to an individual learning problem where each client learns its local model $w_k$ based on its own local data without collaboration with server or other clients.
 If $\eta > 0$, minimizing the Laplacian regularization term encourages the models of the neighboring clients to be close to each other.
+The impacts of the existing relationship between the models of the clients on the performance of our proposed algorithms will be shown in the later section of experiment.}